 Three outstanding hospital systems serve the Myrtle Beach region: Grand Strand Regional Medical Center, Georgetown Hospital System, and Loris Healthcare System (now affiliated with McLeod Health in Florence, S.C.).
 Each has multiple satellite facilities for urgent care and specialty services.
 There are also a number of nursing homes/assisted living facilities in the area that provide rehabilitation care as well.

-Grand Strand Regional Medical Centeris an accredited Chest Pain Center and has been ranked No. 1 in South Carolina for cardiac surgery and in the top 5 percent in the United States both of the last two years.
+Grand Strand Medical Centeris an accredited Chest Pain Center and has been ranked No. 1 in South Carolina for cardiac surgery and in the top 5 percent in the United States both of the last two years.
 It is the region's only Level 2 Trauma Center.
 Grand Strand Regional Medical Center has seven off-site departments throughout the Grand Strand to provide quality, convenient health care.

 A private, not-for-profit hospital, Conway Medical Center began in downtown Conway approximately 60 years ago with six physicians on staff.
 Today, the medical staff has grown to more than 200 representing many specialties and sub-specialties.
 The 210-bed facility employs approximately 1,400 people and is one of the county’s largest employers.